Armchair general

 "Armchair general" is a derogatory term for a person who regards themselves as an expert on military matters, despite having little to no actual experience in the military.
 Alternatively, it can mean a military commander who does not participate in actual combat.
+It was first used in 1900 in the Ottawa Journal.
+The term is one of a family of "armchair experts" or "armchair theorists", such as the armchair revolutionary, armchair warrior, or, in naval operations, the armchair admiral.

 Conventional usage

 The most common usage of the term refers to "[a] person without military experience who regards himself as an expert military strategist."

 This person may be a civilian whose only exposure to the military or military history is through academic or self-study, or a former member of the military, who was of low rank and/or has no experience with planning or strategic decision-making.
 In both cases, these individuals claim to be more capable of analyzing combat conditions and making strategic judgments than past military commanders who have been responsible for such analysis and decisions (see also Armchair theorizing).